nguoiyoujie/ra303s-iran/docs/rules_features.md

 **`{Rules/Map} ► [<TechnoType>] ► SecondaryLateral (integer)`**

 Determines the offset of the firing animation perpendicular to the unit's line of fire.
 Units with `Burst=2` will shoot their second bullet at the opposite offset.
 This is used for the secondary weapon.

+**`{Rules/Map} ► [<TechnoType>] ► DeathWeapon (string)`**

+Determines the damage and warhead that is released on this technotype's death.
+Setting this entry overrides the original behavior of using the technotype's Primary weapon and the technotype's MaxStrength.

+Note that the spread of the damage is still determined by the damage value, though this is now tied to the weapon's damage.